refilc/student-plus-public/README.md

-# student_plus_public
+# reFilc+ ✨

-Publicly available reFilc Student APP reFilc+ source code base for contributors.
+A collection of features only accessible for reFilc+ subscribers.